How to Find the Best Hair Conditioner for Your Hair Type

 While you may be concerned about what kind of shampoo will rid your hair of any oil, dirt or grime, you should also be focused on what you follow it up with – conditioner.
 Conditioner is a must-have hair care product that should always—always—be used after each and every shampoo.
 Conditioner not only replenishes your hair of moisture but also addresses and protects against all sorts of hair concerns.
-And while most of us know that this hair care product is a non-negotiable, it can be hard to find the right conditioner for the needs of your specific hair type.
+And while most of us know that this hair care product is a non-negotiable, it can be hard to find the right and best hair conditioner for the needs of your specific hair type.
 Simply put, the best conditioner for you is the one that gives adequate hydration to your hair without weighing it down.
-To help you find the best conditioner for your hair care routine and hair type, we’ve outlined a few hair care tips below.
+To help you find the best conditioner for your hair care routine and hair type, we've outlined a few hair care tips below.

 Why do you need conditioner?

 As stated above, conditioner is an essential step in every hair care routine.
 This is because shampoo—while needed to cleanse your hair and remove styling product build up and excess oils—can strip your hair of the natural oils that help keep it moisturised and healthy.
 While it’s tempting if you haven’t found the right formula for you, skipping conditioner can result in your hair looking dull, dry, and damaged, not to mention even oilier (we’re serious)—that’s a big no, thank you!